Machine-Learning-Tokyo/MLT_starterkit/README.md

 ## Overview
 **Mission: Democratizing Machine Learning.**

-MLT is a Tokyo-based non-profit organization of Machine Learning Engineers and Researchers and a community of 3000 people, dedicated to democratizing machine learning.
+MLT is a Tokyo-based nonprofit organization of Machine Learning Engineers and Researchers and a community of 3000 people, dedicated to democratizing machine learning.

 Our mission is to create, grow and sustain an inclusive, collaborative and engineering focused environment.
 We facilitate opportunities to study, teach and build Artificial Intelligence projects,  Machine Learning, Deep Learning and Data Science.